-Today is our last week of the Four Weeks of Fall posts!
-However, I recently decided to do a Halloween dinner theme for next week so you will get another fun themed week to end out the month.
+Today is our last week of the Four Weeks of Fall posts and I’m ending with Maple Glazed Pumpkin Cookies!
+However, I recently decided to do a Halloween dinner theme for next week.
+So you will get another fun themed week to end out the month.

 If any of you are affected by “The Great Pumpkin Shortage” this year, hopefully you have a can on your pantry shelf from last year and can make all of these recipe.
 I now keep a few cans in my pantry each year just in case the following year has a shortage.
 I gotta have my pumpkin each fall!

-First up is some delicious pumpkin cookies, but they aren’t just any old pumpkin cookie – they are topped with maple glaze!
+First up is some delicious pumpkin cookies.
+However, they aren’t just any old pumpkin cookie – they are topped with maple glaze!
 The maple flavor pairs so well with the sweet and spice filled cooked!
 The cookies also look pretty.

 - 2 1/2 cups all purpose flour

 - 1 tsp baking powder

 - 1/2 tsp salt

 - 1 cup canned pumpkin puree

 - 2 cups confectioners sugar